clubroboticagranada/clubroboticagranada.github.io/_posts/2023-01-02-pensamiento_computacional.md

 ¿te animas?

-ESTE TALER ESTÁ DIRIGIDO A CHICOS/AS DE HASTA 12 AÑOS.
+ESTE TALLER ESTÁ DIRIGIDO A CHICOS/AS DE HASTA 12 AÑOS.